ubc-micromet/DataLogger_Programs/Readme.md

-A repo containing the code and config files for UBC Micromet flux sites.
+A repo containing the data logger programs and config files (maybe?) for UBC Micromet flux sites.